Updated November 2023 to include results from 2022 season

 Success rates at Ystwyth Valley Apple Breeders

-Fruit-set from crosses made at YV Apple Breeders between 2013 and 2017 is shown in the table opposite.
-Fruit-set is defined here as the number of apples harvested at maturity.
-Total seed-set is the number of seeds extracted from harvested apples.
+Fruit-set from crosses made at YV Apple Breeders each year between 2013 and 2022 is shown in the table opposite.
+'Fruit-set' is defined here as the number of apples harvested at maturity.
+Total 'seed-set' is the number of seeds extracted from harvested apples.
 Each cross usually comprises pollination of three flowers on a single cluster, although in a few cases less than three flowers are pollinated.
 The values in this table are based on the pooled results of crosses made between many different varieties each year, but include only ‘defined’ (both parents known) as opposed to ‘open’ (only female parent known) crosses.
 They show:

 The wide variation in the results between years makes it difficult to accurately estimate the number of crosses required to produce a desired number of seeds.
-The unusually high failure rate (66%) for crosses made in 2017 is due mainly to frost damage of the flowers.
+The high failure rates for crosses made in 2017 (66%) and 2019 (79%) were mainly caused by low temperatures and frost damage to the flowers following pollination.

-The figure below compares a sample of 20 varieties used as female parents between 2010 and 2017.
+Success rates among a sample of 20 varieties used as female parents in 873 crosses between 2010 and 2022 are compared in the figure below.

-The figure below compares a sample of 20 varieties used as male parents between 2010 and 2017.
+Success rates among a sample of 20 varieties used as male parents in 700 crosses made between 2010 and 2022, of which 356 were successful, are shown in the figure below.

-contrast, Katy and Ellison's Orange have very similar success rates irrespective of whether they are female or male parents.
+contrast, we find that Katy and Ellison's Orange have very similar success rates irrespective of whether they are female or male parents.

 Braun J, and Stösser R. 1985.
 Narben- und Griffelstruktur ihr Einfluss auf Pollen keimung, -schlauchwachstum und Fruchtansatz beim Apfel.
 Angew.
 Bot.
 59: 53-65.